frictionlessdata/frictionless-r/README.md

 ## Usage

-With frictionless you can directly **read** data from a Data Package (local or remote) into your R environment.
+With frictionless you can **read** data from a Data Package (local or remote) into your R environment.
 Here we read bird GPS tracking data from a Data Package published on [Zenodo](https://doi.org/10.5281/zenodo.5879096):

 ``` r